umbraco/UmbracoDocs/Reference/Querying/IMemberManager/index.md

 # IMemberManager

 `IMemberManager` is an user manager interface for accessing member data in the form of `IPublishedContent`. `IMemberManager` has a variety of methods that are useful in views, controllers, and webforms classes.
-For the list of methods, see the [Interface IMemberManager API Documentation](https://apidocs.umbraco.com/v9/csharp/api/Umbraco.Cms.Core.Security.IMemberManager.html#methods).
+For the list of methods, see the [IMemberManager Interface API Documentation](https://apidocs.umbraco.com/v9/csharp/api/Umbraco.Cms.Core.Security.IMemberManager.html#methods).

 ## How to reference IMemberManager